rusch1981/ClaimsBasedAuth/README.md

 Copy in MVCClient directories from [Quickstart 8](https://github.com/IdentityServer/IdentityServer4.Samples/tree/release/Quickstarts/8_EntityFrameworkStorage/src/MvcClient) and Edit namespace of all files.

-**Notes:**

-How access claims in a view(Secure.schtml) and a contoller(HomeController).

-How to configure authentication with Identity Server 4 can be seen win the Startup.cs.
+How to configure authentication with Identity Server 4 can be seen in the Startup.cs.

 [ClaimsTroubleShooting 2.0](https://leastprivilege.com/2017/11/15/missing-claims-in-the-asp-net-core-2-openid-connect-handler/)
 and [ClaimsTroubleShooting 2.1](https://leastprivilege.com/2018/06/14/improvements-in-claim-mapping-in-the-asp-net-core-2-1-openid-connect-handler/)
 https://github.com/IdentityServer/IdentityServer4/issues/2213

+#### MVCClient (Full Framework)

+Create Empty Full FrameWork Webapp

+Install IdentityModel

+Set up MVCClient directories as in [Getting Started: MVC Authentication & Web APIs](https://identityserver.github.io/Documentation/docsv2/overview/mvcGettingStarted.html).

+**Notes:**

+How to configure authentication with Identity Server 4 can be seen in the Startup.cs.